Pramod-Devireddy/go_design_patterns/README.md

 12. **Flyweight pattern:** This pattern reduces the cost of creating and manipulating a large number of similar objects by sharing them.

 13. **Iterator pattern:** This pattern enables you to access the elements of an aggregate object sequentially without exposing its underlying representation.

+14. **Mediator pattern:** This pattern defines an object that mediates communication between other objects, thereby reducing the dependencies between them.